openbible-io/en_ust/README.md

 The ULT of Luke 2:6-7 says:

-"6 Now it came about that while they were there, the time came for her to deliver her baby.
+“6 Now it came about that while they were there, the time came for her to deliver her baby.
 7 She gave birth to a son, her firstborn child, and she wrapped him snugly in strips of cloth.
-Then she put him in an animal feeding trough, because there was no room for them in a guest room."
+Then she put him in an animal feeding trough, because there was no room for them in a guest room.”

 In some languages, events need to be told in the order in which they happened, or else the story will be confusing and hard to understand.
 People might understand from these verses that Mary delivered her baby outside in the street, and then looked for somewhere to stay and, after a long search, ended up putting him in an animal feeding trough.
 The UST tells these events in the order in which they happened, so that it is clear that Mary was already in the shelter for animals when she gave birth.

 The UST says:

-"6-7 When they arrived in Bethlehem, there was no place for them to stay in a place where visitors usually stayed.
+“6-7 When they arrived in Bethlehem, there was no place for them to stay in a place where visitors usually stayed.
 So they had to stay in a place where animals slept overnight.
 While they were there the time came for Mary to give birth and she gave birth to her first child, a son.
-She wrapped him in wide strips of cloth and placed him in the feeding place for the animals."
+She wrapped him in wide strips of cloth and placed him in the feeding place for the animals.”

 **When editing the UST or translating it into another GL, you must keep the order of events as they are in the UST.**